Turkey: Ukraine grain export deal to be signed in Istanbul

 Russian and Ukrainian officials have blamed each other for the blocked grain shipments.

-Ukraine has sought international guarantees that the Kremlin wouldn’t use the safe corridors for grain shipments to attack Ukraine's key Black Sea port of Odesa.
-Ukrainian authorities have also accused Russia of stealing grain from its eastern regions to sell and deliberately shelling Ukrainian fields to set them on fire.
+Ukraine has sought international guarantees that the Kremlin wouldn’t use the safe corridors to attack the Black Sea port of Odesa.
+Ukrainian authorities have also accused Russia of stealing grain from its eastern regions to sell, and deliberately shelling Ukrainian fields to set them on fire.

+On Thursday evening, a spokesman for Ukraine’s foreign ministry appeared to lay out Kyiv’s conditions for backing the plan.

+Oleh Nikolenko told reporters that Ukraine's delegation "will support only those decisions that will guarantee the security of the southern regions of Ukraine, the strong position of the Armed Forces of Ukraine in the Black Sea and the safe export of Ukrainian agricultural products to world markets.”

-The Kremlin spokesman declined to comment on the Turkish announcement.
+The Kremlin's spokesman declined to comment on the Turkish announcement.
 Dmitry Peskov said it was a question “for the (Russian) military.”

+In Washington, State Department spokesman Ned Price said the U.S. welcomes the agreement in principle.
+“But what we’re focusing on now is holding Russia accountable for implementing this agreement and for enabling Ukrainian grain to get to world markets.
+It has been for far too long that Russia has enacted this blockade,” Price said.

 Follow all AP stories on the war in Ukraine at https://apnews.com/hub/russia-ukraine.